PetterJohanssonTilia/zaptalk_frontend/README.md

 ## Planned features

+- Allow users fill out a form to upload new movies to the site
 - "Get random movie" functionality incase the user would get decision paralisys from the big movie list
 - A way for the user to change username, password and reset password with email functionality
 - Validation on ban appeals - currently anyone can make a ban appeal for anyone